 Businesses with few people—even teams as small as 5-10 people—can work effectively with a completely public cloud model.
-This option is usually associated with consumers or very small businesses with minimal IT needs beyond email and document storage.
+Consumers or very small businesses with minimal IT needs beyond email and document storage usually associate this option.

 Hybrid Cloud Computing

 This is a combination of the private and public cloud models.
-Combining Microsoft Office 365 for public cloud email with a crucial business application running on a company-owned server that physically sits in a local, secure data center is one example of a hybrid cloud configuration.
+A hybrid cloud setup occurs when a company utilizes Microsoft Office 365 for email in the public cloud.
+Additionally, they run a business application on their own server in a secure data center.

-After determining the right approach for your business, the process of migration is broken down into three critical phases: planning, mid-shift, and go-live.
+Once you decide how to proceed, you divide the migration process into three important stages: planning, mid-shift, and go-live.
 Properly planning your migration with an experienced IT provider will ensure a smooth end-to-end transition free of disruptions.

-Are you ready to talk about the best cloud migration option for your business?
-Reach out to Nettology today and schedule a consultation with one of our IT experts!
+Are you ready to discuss the best cloud migration option for your business?